An Extended ADMM for 3-Block Nonconvex Nonseparable Problems with Applications: Numerical experiments

-For comparison, we consider another formulation of (\ref{equ:originnmc}) which is known as the nonnegative factorization matrix completion (NFMC) problem as follows,
+For comparison, we consider another formulation of \eqref{equ:originnmc} which is known as the Nonnegative Factorization Matrix Completion (NFMC) problem as follows:

 where $X,U\in\mathbb{R}^{m\times r}$ and $Y,V\in\mathbb{R}^{r\times n}$.
-An ADMM scheme algorithm is proposed in \cite{ADM} to solve the five-block problem (\ref{equ:nfmc}) and has the global convergence guarantee.
-We call it ADM in this experiment and compare our ADMMn with it.
-Please refer to \cite{ADM} for more details about the updating format and so on.
+An ADMM scheme algorithm is proposed in \cite{ADM} to solve the 5-block problem \eqref{equ:nfmc} and has the global convergence guarantee.
+We call it ADM in this experiment and compare ADMMn with it.

-Let 'rank' and 'sr' represent the rank of the original low-rank matrix $r$ and the sampling rate $|\Omega|/mn$, respectively.
-The MATLAB code for experiment setup is shown as follows.
+Let ``rank'' and ``sr'' represent the rank $r$ of the original low-rank matrix and the sampling rate $|\Omega|/mn$, respectively.
+The MATLAB code for experiment setup is shown as follows:

 Set $m=n=500$, and test 9 combinations of rank and sampling rate with 20 independently random trials for each combination.
-For ADMMn on (\ref{equ:nmc}), set $\rho=1$, $\beta_1=1$, and $X$, $Y$, $Z$, $\Lambda$ are all initialized as zero-matrix.
-To keep consistent with the settings of ADM on (\ref{equ:nfmc}), we set the stopping criterion as
+For ADMMn on \eqref{equ:nmc}, set $\rho=1$, $\beta_1=1$, and $X$, $Y$, $Z$, $\Lambda$ are all initialized as zero matrices.
+To keep consistent with the settings of ADM on \eqref{equ:nfmc}, we set the stopping criterion as

 where $\epsilon=10^{-6}$ is the tolerance and $\mathrm{MaxIter}=3000$.